brainhack-boston/brainhack-boston.github.io/index.md

 Aligning ex vivo dMRI brain scans to in vivo brain templates is complicated by morphological differences (nonlinear distortions of ex vivo brains after extraction from the skull) and differences in image contrast (esp. when the target of the alignment is a T1 or T2 in vivo template).
 The goal of this project is to test different strategies for preprocessing the source and/or target images to improve this alignment, including automated segmentation or contrast synthesis.

+Tasks:
-- Try samseg with NEXTbrain atlas to segment dMRI data (and atlas if needed) - see [documentation](https://surfer.nmr.mgh.harvard.edu/fswiki/HistoAtlasSegmentation)
+- Try samseg with NextBrain atlas to segment dMRI data (and atlas if needed) - see [documentation](https://surfer.nmr.mgh.harvard.edu/fswiki/HistoAtlasSegmentation)
 - Compose deformation fields from the above step to co-register between dMRI and atlas
 - Use conventional registration on the segmentation maps instead of the raw images